2.6. Control Constructs

 title('Sinc Function')

-MATLAB, as well as most other programming languages, have two addition commands related to looping control constructs.
+MATLAB has two additional commands related to looping control constructs.
 These commands provide mechanisms for altering the execution flow in the middle of a loop.
-Both of these commands are normally placed inside an if construct that is there to catch special conditions.
+Both of these commands are typically placed inside an if construct that is there to catch special conditions.

 The continue keyword causes execution of the current loop iteration to skip past the remainder of the loop’s code block.
-Control returns to the beginning of the loop where the loop condition is evaluated again to either advance to the next loop iteration or exit the loop.
+Control returns to the beginning of the loop where the loop condition is re-evaluated to either advance to the next loop iteration or exit the loop.

 while loop_condition